-The result of this – a reduced risk of ad misplacement and a brand’s reputation unharmed.
+The result of this is reduced risk of ad misplacement and a brand’s reputation unharmed.
 Plus, the elimination of the funding of content and services that infringe copyright.
 But it’s a lot more complicated than it seems.

 The IAB has put benchmarks in place to help marketers avoid unsafe content and execute brand safety measures.
-While the list is constantly expanding, the harmful content is referred to by the global digital advertising as the “Dirty Dozen” categories that needs to be avoided.
+While the list is constantly expanding, harmful content is referred to by global digital advertising as the “Dirty Dozen” category that needs to be avoided.

 Example of Brand Safety

-Below is an example of a top coke brand’s ad being displayed on a violent content.
+Below is an example of a top coke brand’s ad being displayed on violent content.

 How is Brand Safety Different from Brand Suitability?